Without a hook, yarn is useless. What does a beginner choose?

 What Is The Best Yarn For Crochet Hats?

-Hats need a stretchy, flexible yarn that still holds their shape to fit a variety of heads without becoming floppy.
+Hats need a stretchy yarn that holds their shape.
 If it’s for winter, get a thick yarn, like worsted weight or chunky yarns.

 Wool or wool blends are an excellent fiber choice, but if you or the person you’re making it for has allergies, avoid this type.